MarxKnowswine/gns3_os10_preloaded/README.md

 - Automatically import OS10 10.5.3 images
 - Install a DHCP server on virbr0 to assign an IP address to OOB interfaces
 - (Optional) Copy a pre-built and pre-wired project with two OS 10 switches in VLT
+- (Optional) Install ansible and Dell Ansible roles
-- (Optional) import a configuration via a second script <strong> !!!!!!
+- (Optional) Import a configuration via a second script <strong> !!!!!!
 Work in progress !!!!!!</strong>

 # Current state
 - GNS is correctly installed, configuration and images are working as expected.
 Working on OS10 configuration import script